Convolutional Neural Networks: Recipe to Find Optimal Architecture and Avoid Redundancy

 CNN can also be seen as a process that creates an intuitive multi-scale representation of an image.

-How so? essentially CNN is a sequence of Convolutions, and each convolution is familiar from linear-algebra projection to a lower-dimensional space.
+Essentially CNN is a sequence of Convolutions, and each convolution can be viewed as a projection to a lower-dimensional space.
 This projection can also be implemented as an embedding projection into higher-dimensional space.

-Multi-scale approximation analysis is a classical area of mathematical analysis, and I want to share rules on how to avoid redundant model architectures and create optimal CNN model architectures utilizing this theory.
+Multi-scale approximation analysis is a classical area of mathematical analysis, and I apply this theory to share rules on how to avoid redundant model architectures and create optimal CNN model architectures.

 2. Remove the two concatenated sections denoted as '2x2 max pool' and '4x4 max pool' from the 'flatten' layer